Cleveland Clinic logo

 • Contractions start suddenly and come very close together right away.
 Unlike typical labor, there isn’t a break between contractions.

 • You feel an urge to push.
-Some people describe it as feeling like you need to poop.
+Some describe it as feeling like you need to poop.

 Advertisement

-Other complications for the birth parent include:
+Other complications for the birth mother include:

 How do I prepare for fast labor?